Y tu mamá también: Plot

-Noticing tension the next day but still unaware of Julio's confession, Luisa has sex with him to "equalize" the boys' perceived status.
-A jealous Tenoch then reveals that he, too, has had sex with Julio's girlfriend, sparking a quarrel that nearly comes to blows.
+Noticing tension the next day but unaware of Julio's confession, Luisa has sex with him to "equalize" the boys' perceived status.
+Tenoch then jealously reveals that he, too, has had sex with Julio's girlfriend, sparking a quarrel that nearly comes to blows.
 After being shoved away by Julio while trying to intervene, Luisa angrily berates their immaturity and sexual incompetence, dismisses their rivalry as closeted homosexuality, and walks away.
 Shocked by her outburst, they beg her to stay, which she does in exchange for her own set of rules to keep them at bay.

-They make camp near the sea and meet a local fishing family who boats them to an isolated beach, coincidentally called Boca del Cielo.
+Although they have forgotten Saba's directions, they eventually reach the sea and meet a local fishing family, who boats them to an isolated beach called Boca del Cielo.
 They relax and enjoy the ocean, but upon their return find their campsite ransacked by a herd of runaway pigs.
 They spend the night in a nearby village, where Luisa makes another phone call to Jano to bid him an affectionate but final farewell.

 Luisa, Julio, and Tenoch get drunk that evening and joke about their sexual histories.
-Julio and Tenoch reveal that they have frequently had sex with each other's girlfriends, not just once as originally confessed.
-Julio adds that he had sex with Tenoch's mother, but it is unclear whether he is serious.
+Julio and Tenoch reveal that they have had sex with each other's girlfriends frequently, not just once as they originally confessed.
+Julio says he had sex with Tenoch's mother, though it is unclear whether he is serious.
 The three dance together sensually and then retire to their room.
 As Luisa kneels and stimulates them both, Julio and Tenoch embrace and kiss each other passionately.

 The next morning, the boys wake up naked together.
-They bolt from bed and express a sudden eagerness to return home.
-The narrator explains the subsequent events: the boys' journey back is quiet and uneventful, Luisa stays behind to explore nearby coves, the boys' girlfriends break up with them upon returning from Italy, and the erstwhile best friends stop hanging out.
+After they bolt out of bed and Tenoch vomits, the boys express a sudden eagerness to return home.
+The narrator states that the boys' journey home is quiet and uneventful, Luisa stays behind to explore nearby coves, the boys' girlfriends break up with them upon returning from Italy, and the boys stop hanging out with each other.

 A year later, after a chance encounter in Mexico City, Julio and Tenoch go for coffee together.
-They awkwardly catch up on each other's lives and news of their mutual friends.
-Tenoch informs Julio that Luisa died of cancer a month after their trip, and that she had been aware of her prognosis during their entire road trip.
-Tenoch finds an excuse to leave, and despite the two agreeing to meet up again, the narrator reveals that this is the last they will see of each other.
+They catch up on each other's lives and news of their mutual friends.
+Tenoch informs Julio that Luisa died of cancer a month after their trip, and that she had been aware of her prognosis during the entire trip.
+Tenoch finds an excuse to leave.
+Although the two boys agree to meet up in the future, the narrator states that they will never see each other again.